mltony/nvda-indent-nav/README.md

 ## Compatibility issues

-IndentNav has compatibility issues with [Character Information add-on](https://addons.nvda-project.org/addons/charInfo.en.html).
+IndentNav has known compatibility issues with [Character Information add-on](https://addons.nvda-project.org/addons/charInfo.en.html).
 It is currently impossible to configure both IndentNav and review cursor on numpad while this add-on is running.
 Please either uninstall this add-on, or use an alternative keystroke map in IndentNav.

 ## Keystroke layouts